Updated March 20, 2023

 Difference Between Raid 10 vs Raid 5

-In this article, we will see an outline on Raid 10 vs Raid 5.
+In this article, we will see an outline of Raid 10 vs Raid 5.
 RAID stands for Redundant Array of Independent Disks.
-It stores the same data on different places on various disks so that the data is protected from drive failure.
+It stores the same data in different places on various disks to protect from drive failure.
 The term RAID was coined by David Patterson, Garth A. Gibson and Randy Katz in 1987.
 There are standard RAID levels in computer storage.
 Various Raid levels protect data and are an upgrade from the previous one.
-Fault tolerance is done in Raid level 5 and data is distributed in multiple disks, whereas Raid 10 combines disk mirroring and disk striping for safe and secure data.
+Fault tolerance is done in Raid level 5, and data is distributed in multiple disks, whereas Raid 10 combines disk mirroring and disk striping for safe and secure data.
 Raid 5 takes some time to build the configuration.

 Head to Head Comparison between Raid 10 vs Raid 5 (Infographics)